tr11/python-configuration/docs/index.rst

 Configuration
 =============

 There are two general types of objects in this library.
-The first one is the :class:`~config.Configuration`, which represents a single config source.
-The second is a :class:`~config.ConfigurationSet` that allows for multiple :class:`~config.Configuration` objects to be specified.
+The first one is the :class:`~config.configuration.Configuration`, which represents a single config source.
+The second is a :class:`~config.configuration_set.ConfigurationSet` that allows for multiple :class:`~config.configuration.Configuration` objects to be specified.

 Single Config
 -------------